torvalds/linux/Documentation/teaching/labs/networking.rst

   		/* handle error */
   	}

-A usage example can be seen in the :c:func:`sys_socket` system call handler:
+A usage sample is part of the :c:func:`sys_socket` system call handler:

 .. code-block:: c